Bernard Schwartz House: Rooms

 The entrance foyer has a ceiling measuring 6 ft 5 in high.
 At the foyer's northwestern corner is a toilet room (originally a closet), a desk, and a brick pier.
 Next to the brick pier are French doors, which lead north to the master bedroom, located two steps below the foyer.
 The master bedroom occupies the northwestern part of the house.
 It has a carpeted floor, a full bathroom, a wardrobe on its south wall, and door to the courtyard on its east wall.
 The master bathroom has a red brick wall and a high ceiling.

 The foyer itself leads directly east to the living room, with no walls between the two rooms.
 The living room, also described as a recreation room, extends into the house's northeast wing.
 The living room measures 63 ft from front to rear, with a 14 ft ceiling.
 The living room's northeastern wall has two fireplaces, each with a brick hearth and an open grate.
 The smaller of the fireplaces, to the east, faces a small library or study with built-in shelves.
 There are three ceiling levels; the ceiling at the center of the living room is higher than at the room's northwest boundary, which in turn is higher than at the southeast boundary.
 The room is illuminated by sunlight from the clerestory windows between the different ceiling levels, in addition to recessed ceiling lights with decorative covers on the room's perimeter.
 According to Tafel, the clerestory was some 30 ft wide.

 The dining room is along the western side of the house's southern terrace, just southeast of the living room.
 This room has perforated boards, built-in shelves, a lamp, and a buffet table, while the ceiling has geometric cypress trim and ornate light covers.
 There was originally a corner table, a central movable table, and hassock seats.
 West of the dining room is a stairway, which has 13 steps ascending to the second floor.
 Next to the stairway is a double-height kitchen with cupboards, a counter, a red concrete floor, red brick wall, and a ceiling skylight.
-At the southeastern end of the house, the utility room has a red concrete floor and wood-and-batten walls; the northern portion of the room (next to the kitchen) has a lower ceiling than the southern end.
+At the building's southeastern end, the utility room has a red concrete floor and wood-and-batten walls; the northern portion of the room (next to the kitchen) has a lower ceiling than the southern end.
 The utility room includes a workbench, sink, shelves, laundry room appliances, and mechanical equipment.

 On the second floor is a gallery or hallway.
 The gallery is lined with three bedrooms, and there is a closet and desk at one end.
 There is also a half-bathroom next to one bedroom and a full bathroom along the hallway.
 Each of the second-floor spaces has a beechwood floor, board-and-batten walls.
 Two of the bedrooms contain wooden wardrobes, built-in shelves, and private balconies.
 The other bedroom was used by the maid and also has built-in shelves and a balcony, though it was too small to accommodate a wardrobe.